Calisthenics Calories Burned: Push-Ups, Pull-Ups & METs

 How We Calculate Calories Burned During Calisthenics

-For calisthenics with a MET value of 3.8, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do calisthenics for 30 minutes (0.5 hours), you would burn approximately 138 calories.
+For light calisthenics / mobility practice with a MET value of 2.8, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do calisthenics for 30 minutes (0.5 hours), you would burn approximately 107 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 3.8 for calisthenics represents an average across typical conditions and effort levels.
+The selected MET value of 2.8 for light calisthenics / mobility practice represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Calisthenics vs. Other Activities